ahmedsamyop/download-file/README.md

 # download-file
-Paste url of image, video, or pdf to download. this tool is made with  javascript.
+Download File App creaded by HTML , Css and Javascript Paste url of image, video, or pdf to download